wrightmat/dnd-eberron/docs/characters/Onme Nanvia Donverou.md

 + Selected as Keeper of the Flame
 + Upon the death of Jaela Daran

++ ~1020 YK
++ Promoted to Knight Commander
++ After returning to Flamekeep form Wildspace for the second time

 + 1000 YK, Vult
 + Returned to Wildspace
 + Aboard Tira's Sacrifice